 - Stay away from night watering when possible; disease and fungus can occur if this becomes a common practice

 - Hills and slopes on your property may require different amounts/times of water because of runoff.
-If your yard is really uneven consider leveling your yard.
+If your yard is really uneven consider reviewing our comprehensive guide on ways to level your yard.

 - Shade and sun spots will often require different amounts of water; set your sprinkler system accordingly, and always test several areas when determining the right amount of water

 - Change of seasons will bring changes to your watering schedule; make sure to adjust accordingly; summer months need the most water

 If standing outside with a hose is not your idea of a good time, there are plenty of ways to water your lawn.
 Some homes have built-in sprinkler systems, but this can be a significant investment; here are some of the most common ways to water your lawn.